Department of Agricultural, Food, and Resource Economics

 B.S., Allegheny College

-Upon joining the AFRE faculty, from 2011-2013 Nicole was based in Lusaka, Zambia with the Indaba Agricultural Policy Research Institute (IAPRI), formerly the Food Security Research Project.
-While there, she was involved in food policy research and outreach, and served as IAPRI’s Capacity Building Coordinator.
-Now based in East Lansing, Nicole continues to collaborate with Zambian colleagues at IAPRI and also works with Kenyan colleagues from the Tegemeo Institute of Agricultural Policy and Development.
+Upon joining the AFRE faculty, Nicole was based in Lusaka, Zambia from 2011-2013 with the Indaba Agricultural Policy Research Institute (IAPRI), formerly the Food Security Research Project.
+While there, she was involved in food policy research and outreach, taught at the University of Zambia, and served as IAPRI’s Capacity Building Coordinator.
+Back in East Lansing, Nicole continues to collaborate with Zambian colleagues at IAPRI as well as with researchers based in Tanzania, Kenya, Malawi, South Africa, and the US.
 Nicole is a member of the Core Faculty of the African Studies Center at MSU and a Fellow of the MSU Academy for Global Engagement.
+She received the Excellence in Research Award in AFRE in 2016.
+In 2017, Nicole and several collaborators were awarded the Bruce Gardner Memorial Prize for Applied Policy Analysis by the Agricultural & Applied Economics Association for their work on farm input subsidy programs in SSA, and she won the MSU John H. Hudzik Emerging Leader in Advancing International Studies and Programs Award that year.

-Prior to graduate school, Nicole served as a Peace Corps Volunteer working on agricultural development and environmental education projects in a rural community in Guinea, West Africa, and worked at the Partnership to Cut Hunger and Poverty in Africa in Washington, DC.
+Nicole previously served as a Peace Corps Volunteer working on agricultural development and environmental education projects in a rural community in Guinea, West Africa, and worked at the Partnership to Cut Hunger and Poverty in Africa in Washington, DC.
+She was a University Distinguished Fellow during her graduate studies at MSU.

 - Food security and poverty reduction strategies in Africa